drball/scifi-ideas-generators/content/posts/6-ways-to-generate-a-random-corporation-name.md

 <h2><a href="https://brandlance.com/category/evil-company-names.html">Evil Company Name ideas List</a></h2>

 This is a legitimate tool for generating actual business names, not a tool for writers, but it does have a list of cool sounding names for companies, complete with an actual logo - although it looks like you'll have to purchase the rights to them.
 But, good for some inspiration.

+<h2><a href="/scifi-company-name-generator/">Scifi Ideas Company Name Generator</a></h2>

+Sneaking our own generator onto this list, the <a href="/scifi-company-name-generator/">Scifi Ideas Company Name Generator</a> creates futuristic sounding & unusual corporation names to use in your projects.